michielvha/edgectl/readme.md

 Hashicorp vault is not able to be provided by us as a managed service because of it's license.
 We can keep it as a bring your own vault thing.

 For a fully managed service look into [infisical](https://github.com/Infisical/infisical?tab=License-1-ov-file) via the [infisical go sdk](https://infisical.com/docs/sdks/languages/go).
+Alternatively, there is a fork of hashicorp vault called [openbao](https://openbao.org/) which might prove useful.

 We'll have to redesign the code with an interface to easily allow for bringing your own secretManagement tool.